learn-co-curriculum/phase-4-cookies-and-sessions-readme/README.md

 Cookies may also be used to store other information about a user, such as what's in their shopping cart, or what ads you've shown them during their visit.

-In this document, we'll cover what cookies are, how they fit into the HTTP response flow, and how you can access them from Rails.
+In this document, we'll cover what cookies are, how they fit into the HTTP response flow, and how you can access them within your Rails application.

 ## Objectives
   1. Describe a cookie.